AlbertSolomon/autoshell/README.md

 # autoshell

-Quicker way to fire up my projects with gitbash 🚀
+> A quicker way to fire up my projects with gitbash 🚀